-You can get an idea of the kind of model organizations usually chose by looking at their PMO’s responsibilities.
-According to one survey, these are the most common responsibilities for a PMO:
+You can get an idea of the kind of model organizations usually choose by looking at their PMO’s responsibilities.
+According to one survey, these are the most common responsibilities of a PMO:

 In the next few steps, you’ll learn how to choose a PMO model that’s right for your business by analyzing its goals and requirements.

-As with so many PM endeavors, the PMO creation process too starts with introspection.
+As with so many PM endeavors, the PMO creation process starts with introspection.

 Chiefly, you're looking to understand the maturity of your existing project management practices and how you stand to benefit from a PMO.

 As Jen Miller, writing in CIO says:

 So, how exactly do you start this self-analysis process?